Product Roadmap Planning

 Overview

-Kanbanish is a lightweight Kanban board designed for simple product roadmap planning, giving small teams a focused alternative to heavier tools.
+Kanbanish is a polished Kanban board for simple roadmap planning, giving small teams a focused alternative to heavier tools without sacrificing the product details that make it feel shippable.

 Sector